How to Buy, Store & Cook Kūmara

 2. Orange kūmara - Beauregard

 The sweetest kūmara is the orange kūmara, otherwise known as sweet potatoes in many countries, due to the sweetness of its rich orange flesh and edible bright orange skin.
 Orange skinned kūmara are rich in beta carotene and perfect as one of your five a day.
 Beauregard take less time to cook than other kūmara and have a lighter texture, making them the best substitute for mashed potatoes and pumpkin.
-They can be spiralized into soba noodle salads, substituted for spaghetti and roasted in the oven where its naturally sweet flavour caramelises for a knockout roast vege salad.
+They can be spiralized (cutting into long spiral-shaped strands, a bit like noodles) into soba noodle salads, substituted for spaghetti and roasted in the oven where their naturally sweet flavour caramelises for a knockout roast vege salad.

 3. Purple Dawn kūmara